google/shenzhen-go/getting-started.md

 If you are using Go 1.7, you need to have set your `$GOPATH` (common choices are `$HOME` and `$HOME/go`, but it's up to you).
-[For Go 1.8, the default `$GOPATH` is `$HOME/go`](https://rakyll.org/default-gopath/) so it is not necessary to set it (but you can change it to override the default).
+[For Go 1.8, the default `$GOPATH` is `$HOME/go`](https://rakyll.org/default-gopath/) so it is not necessary to set it (but you can change it to override the default if you want).

 To install, open a terminal and run: